lisztcoin/luksorecovery/README.md

 Its functionalities include:

 * Deploy LSP 11 contract and configure it for the user with just one click.
 * Easy guardian, threshold and secret setup.
+Add or Remove guardian.
 * Vote for new owner as a guardian.
 Multiple recovery process can co-exist so a guardian can vote multiple people if necessary.
-* Reclaim ownership
+* Reclaim ownership.
 * Robust error check and clear error messages for all possible error scenarios. (e.g. No LSP 11 contract deployed, wrong secret, wrong threshold, etc.)

 ------------